ajmolstad/SpPDCC/README.md

 # SpPDCC
-An R package for estimating sparse and positive definite basis covariance matrices from compositional data using method described in [Direct covariance matrix estimation with compositional data](https://arxiv.org/abs/2212.09833).
-Please contact amolstad@umn.edu with any questions or comments.
+An R package for estimating sparse and positive definite basis covariance matrices from compositional data using the method described in [Direct covariance matrix estimation with compositional data](https://arxiv.org/abs/2212.09833).

 Note that the package will be sporadically updated.
-We hope that subsequent updates will improve computing times.
+Please contact amolstad@umn.edu with any questions or comments.

 ### Installation
 SpPDCC can be loaded directly into R through the the `devtools` package: